+Focus on who you are now and what you can do.
 Like my friend Double D texts me when I’m feeling sorry for myself, “Just focus on what you CAN do and keep moving forward.”

 Listen to Double D and keep moving forward.
 This time won’t last forever.
 You’ll find a new kind of strong, in your body and your mind.
 I know because I’m right there with you.
 I’m still not back to where I was, but I’ll get there or I’ll get to a new me – and that’s the goal anyhow, right?
 Growth is growth.
 All rulers are not the same.